vitessio/website/content/en/docs/reference/programs/vtctl/schema-version-permissions.md

 ### ValidatePermissionsShard

-Validates that the master permissions match all the slaves.
+Validates that the master permissions match all the replicas.

 #### Example